witsawa-corporation/java-assignment/README.md

 ### For Backend Developer

-make api with Spring Boot
+make the api with Spring Boot

-- Refactor code
-- Authen and Security
-- Code standard (linter)
-- Can change database

 ## Special